KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog1.md

 ## Resource Security (SGs)
 ***Security Groups*** control inbound and outbound traffic for resources like servers.
 VPCs come with a default security group, however, additional groups can be configured with custom inbound and outbound rules.

-My goal here is to
+My goal here is to manage the incoming traffic for the web server and the resource within the public subnets.

 ### Steps
 1. I start a new security group